 Cardinal's statement on immigrants flown to Martha's Vineyard

 Cardinal Seán P. O'Malley released the following statement Sept.
-16 reacting to news about the roughly 50 Venezuelan migrants who were flown to Martha's Vineyard from Florida Sept.
+16 reacting to news about the roughly 50 Venezuelan migrants who were flown to Martha's Vineyard Sept.
 14.

 Immigration policies and practices stand as an abiding moral, legal and political challenge to our Commonwealth and our country.
 We have delayed far too long in developing an effective response to immigrants, migrants, and refugees at a moment when the movement of men, women, children, and families surpasses any other known example in our history.